othim/nn_mwpc/README.md

 ## (Non-automated tests - this can be skipped)

-In the file compute_observable.cpp there are some different functionalities acessed by giving different command line arguments.
-If you have compiled with 'make obs' you can run the ./obs excecutable.
+In the file compute_observable.cpp there are some different functionalities accessed by giving different command line arguments.
+If you have compiled with 'make obs' you can run the ./obs executable.
 You have to give TWO arguments.
-You can test phase shifts by runnning ./obs phase X, or some differnent observables by running ./obs DSG X, or ./obs AYY X etc. Here if X = 'test' the code will run in test mode and provide less output.
+You can test phase shifts by running ./obs phase X, or some different observables by running ./obs DSG X, or ./obs AYY X etc. Here if X = 'test' the code will run in test mode and provide less output.
 If X \neq 'test' this will not happen.

-This will run the code with the nijmegen1 potential and check the results agains data from nn-on-line saved in the data/ directory.
+This will run the code with the nijmegen1 potential and check the results against data from nn-on-line saved in the data/ directory.
 When the observable data is generated by the ./obs program it can be plotted with the python script plot_obs.py  by running 'python3 plot_obs.py <OBS_NAME>' in the src/python_src directory.
 Note that